 Even with no broker issues and full power, your internet connection can go down, leaving you at the mercy of the markets.
 If you have access to a fiber optic service like Verizon’s FIO’s you should seriously look at signing up.
 It is extremely fast and has almost zero downtime.
 But no matter what type of internet access you have, you should definitely have redundancy in the form of a separate provider.

 Don’t be penny wise and pound foolish; just pay the extra fifty bucks a month to have a backup connection.
-Even if you never need to use it, it is great piece of mind to know that if your DSL goes out; you can just switch CAT 5 cables and have your cable internet kick right back in.
+Even if you never need to use it, it’s great piece of mind to know that if your DSL goes out; you can just switch CAT 5 cables and have your cable internet kick right back in.
 (It should go without saying that you should have the CAT 5 cable to your alternate service clipped to the back of your router or computer for a quick switchover).

-Say you are long 500 shares of XYZ and you lose access with your broker’s platform.
+Say you are long 500 shares of XYZ and you lose access to your broker’s platform.
 If they market starts to tank, you can go onto your secondary brokerage account and sell 500 shares of XYZ short, effectively making you flat on the position, which you can unwind when things return back to normal.
 Sure you will pay a couple extra commissions, but what does that matter if it saved you hundreds or thousands.

 Trust me, kill the trade immediately, then call your broker’s customer support line and explain the situation.
 If you are a good customer, and the loss is not too big, you have a decent chance of them scratching it for you or at least giving you some free trades to compensate.
+Or a toaster.